Throne Verse: Interpretation and tradition

-Considered the greatest and one of the most well-known verses of the Quran, it is widely memorised and displayed in the Islamic faith.
-It is said (ḥadīṯ) that reciting this verse wards off devils (šayāṭīn) and fiends (ʿafārīt),and its recitation after every obligatory prayer prevents nothing from entering Paradise except death.
+It is said (ḥadīṯ) that reciting this verse wards off devils (šayāṭīn) and fiends (ʿafārīt), and its recitation after every obligatory prayer prevents nothing from entering Paradise except death.

 Al-Suyuti narrates that a man from humanity and a man from the jinn met.
 Whereupon, as means of reward for defeating the jinn in a wrestling match, the jinn teaches a Quranic verses that if recited, no devil (šayṭān) will enter the man's house with him, which is the "Throne Verse".

 Due to the association with protection, it is believed to shield against the evil eye.